asraarwani/DataStructuresAndAlgorithms/README.md

             33. Find maximum width of BST
             34. Find maximum sum level of BST
             35. Find horizontal sum of all levels of BST
-            36. Print all full nodse of BST
+            36. Print all full nodes of BST

   2. Algorithm techniques
      1. Divide and Conquer